Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/apply-license/apply-license-from-file/_index.md

 ## Prerequisites
 Before we begin, make sure you have the following prerequisites in place:
 - Aspose.Words for .NET library installed on your system.
 - A valid license file for Aspose.Words.
-If you don't have one, you can obtain it from the Aspose website.

 ## Step 1: Import the Aspose.Words Namespace
 To get started, you need to import the Aspose.Words namespace in your C# code.
 This namespace provides all the classes and methods required for working with Word documents.